sivakanesh12/corona-project/README.md

 # corona-project
-a game for corona time pass
+here i created a game for time pass in the period of corona lock down. let everyone  enjoy and play this game .